neetzama/jenkins_study/README.md

 - Details of Ansible are [available here][2].
 - Details of Serverspec are [available here][3].
 - GitHub and Jenkins are linked by Webhooks.
-- EC2 that installs jenkins expects to run Ansible and Serverspec against the target server.
-Therefore, it is necessary to create the SSH key in advance.

 ## Requirement
 - EC2 to install jenkins is Amazon Linux 2.